mewmew/neural_interfaces/README.md

 public domain
 -------------

-This paper is hereby released into the [public domain].
+This paper and any original content of this repository is hereby released into the [public domain].

 [public domain]: https://creativecommons.org/publicdomain/zero/1.0/